-Lecture Manuscript

-A scanned version of a chapter-by-chapter manuscript can be found by following the links of chapter headings in the Class Schedule and Contents Sections on the web-site.
-The files are in .djvu-format, at present the most condensed way of storing scanned images: 50 scanned pages translate into 1.2 Gbytes of bitmap, or 50 MBytes .pdf or 4.7 MBytes of .djvu.
+Lecture Manuscript A scanned version of a chapter-by-chapter manuscript can be found by following the links of chapter headings in the Class Schedule and Contents Sections on the web-site.
+The files are in .djvu-format, at present the most condensed way of storing scanned images: 50 scanned pages translate into 1.2 GBytes of bitmap, 50 MB .pdf or 4.7 MB .djvu.
 The freeware djvu reader "djvulibre" for all operating systems is available at http://djvu.sourceforge.net/, or as add-on to every decent Linux distribution.
-Historical note: The manuscript was originally designed for a 2-semester, 150-minutes-per-week course in graduate curriculum year 1.
-This made it necessary to include some material now covered in Mathematical Methods and Classical Mechanics.
-In its present form, such topics are now course pre-requisites.
-Some other topics covered in the manuscript may not be course material.
-For more, read p.
-3 of the script.